Create an experimentation roadmap

 • What you are testing

-• Do we have a balanced testing schedule (U/X theme, location, tactics, goals being pursued)?
+• A balanced testing schedule (UX theme, location, tactics, and goals)

 • When you are testing

-• Will any of these tests interfere with one another or other planned campaigns, like sprint releases or promotional campaigns?
+• If any tests interfere with another or other planned campaigns, like sprint releases or promotional campaigns

 • Who is involved in testing

-• How do we maximize the availability of our resources based on other company timelines and strategic campaigns?
+• Available resources based on other company timelines and strategic campaigns

 • How your tests align with company-wide strategic objectives

-• Are we testing throughout the funnel / important user flows?
+• Testing throughout the funnel or important user flows

-A full roadmap can incorporate resource management, plan for dependencies, and accommodate business priorities.
-It may reveal opportunities to embed A/B testing and personalization into other major initiatives to increase the visibility of your program across the company.
-It can also help you coordinate optimization efforts with development sprints, marketing initiatives and campaign launches, and user research or focus groups at scale.
+A roadmap can incorporate resource management, plan for dependencies, and accommodate business priorities.
+It may reveal opportunities to embed A/B testing and personalization into other initiatives to increase the visibility of your program.
+It can also help you coordinate optimization efforts with development sprints, marketing initiatives, campaign launches, and user research or focus groups.